WerWolv/EdiZon_CheatsConfigsAndScripts/README.md

 Config files go into the `/EdiZon/editor` folder, Script files go into the `/EdiZon/editor/scripts` folder and libraries used by scripts go into the `/EdiZon/editor/scripts/lib` folder.

+Before submitting a config file, please make sure it works correctly and run it through this site: https://jsonformatter.curiousconcept.com/ It will show you any syntax errors and formats the file nicely.

+Before submitting a script file, please vetify that it works with EdiZon.
+Change some values, check in the game if they have changed.
+Create a backup before and after modification and compare them.

 ## All Editor Config files

 | Game                            | Requirements            | Author    |